A Latin-to-English Translation Assistant

 QuickLatin is a Latin translator tool which helps you translate Latin into English.
 It has dictionary and parsing capabilities, plus some sentence-handling abilities.
 It is based on the Whitaker's Words 1.97 dictionary and includes algorithms like those of Words, but adds sentence and translation handling code.

 At the moment it does not have the ability to handle English into Latin.

-These products will run on Microsoft Windows XP, Vista, Windows 7 and Windows 8.
+These products will run on Microsoft Windows XP, Vista, Windows 7, Windows 8 and Windows 10.